-As a consequence, the Company's cash position increased from the opening level of \$535,704 at the beginning of the year to \$3,613,997.
+As a consequence, the Company's cash position decreased from the opening level of \$4,523,133 at the beginning of the year to \$3,087,233.

 Management believes it will be able to raise equity capital as required in the long term, but recognizes the risks attached thereto.
 The Company continues to use various strategies to minimize its dependence on equity capital, including the securing of joint venture partners where appropriate.